 No matter the occasion, greeting cards just feel right.
-Holiday cards, birthday cards, and sympathy cards are often front of mind.
+Holiday cards, birthday cards, and get well soon cards are often front of mind.
 But what about cards celebrating unique achievements?
 Celebrating accomplishments rewards everyone involved.
 Psychologically speaking, compliments boost the mood of both the complimenter and compliment receiver.
 The act of congratulating strengthens the relationship.

 In the workplace, authentic congratulations messages get excellent results.
 They can even boost employee morale.
 Whether at work, among friends, or with loved ones, congratulations are worth giving.